How Family Counseling Fosters ConnectionReading Time: 4 minutes

 - Attachment-Based Family Therapy, which seeks to repair rifts in the parent-child connection in order to rebuild trust.

-According to the American Association for Marriage and Family Therapy, close to 90 percent of clients report an improvement in their emotional health as a result of therapy.
+According to the American Association for Marriage and Family Therapy, close to 90 percent of clients report an improvement in their emotional health as a result of individual and/or family counseling.

 The number of therapy sessions needed varies according to the situation.
-Short-term family therapy includes about 12 sessions.
+Short-term family counseling services include about 12 sessions.
 However, for more serious issues, more sessions may be needed in order to meet family therapy goals.

 Divorce and Family Therapy Goals